Godspower-Eze/30DaysOfSolidity/Day_2_Voting/README.md

 ## `mapping(address => bool) public candidateInserted;`

-We need a way to track that a candidate has been added to the `mapping` of `candidates` above we use `candidateInserted`.
+We need a way to track that a candidate has been added to the `mapping` of `candidates` above so we use `candidateInserted`.

 It maps addresses to boolean(`true` or `false`) so that once an address is added to `candidates`, we add that address to `candidateInserted` and set it to `true` unlike it's default `false` so we could use it to check that the candidate has been added.
 We'll set that later in this guide.